xSke/mechs.team/docs/team-history/season15.md

 ## Unboxing the Fox

-Batter Foxy Pebble was retrieved from the Core Mechanics shadows during the Season 15 Elections and became an excellent baserunner in the foundation of the team, easily boosting up a lackluster batting core and allowing the Mechs to not only prevent runs but to make them as well, even if it was slow and steady.
-This was one of the first coordinated Will attempts along with the previous season’s Jolene Infusion.
+Batter [Foxy Pebble](/players/foxy-pebble) was retrieved from the Core Mechanics shadows during the Season 15 Elections and became an excellent baserunner in the foundation of the team, easily boosting up a lackluster batting core and allowing the Mechs to not only prevent runs but to make them as well, even if it was slow and steady.
+This was one of the first coordinated Will efforts along with the previous season’s Jolene Infusion.

-During the Season 15 elections, the team retrieved a promising batting prospect from their Shadows.
+During the Season 15 Elections, the team retrieved a promising batting prospect from their Shadows.
 The plan was to infuse vix.
-However, due to the shift in Wills which changed Infuse into Shadow Infuse and the fact that, while Foxy had the potential to be great, vi wasn’t quite the star the team hoped vix would become unless buffed up, the lineup remained fairly weak.
+However, due to the shift in Wills which changed Infuse into Transfuse endangering vix baserunning ability and the fact that, while Foxy had the potential to be great, vi wasn’t quite the star the team hoped vix would become unless buffed up, the lineup remained fairly weak.
 Unbox the Fox was a coordinated will and showcased the strength of the Mechs’ developing strategy engine.

 ## Pitch Perfect

-As a result of winning the Sky’s The Limit blessing during the Season 15 Elections and shadowing Torus McGhee, the Mechs had record highest league pitching at the time, all of which had the same unique modifier that was previewed the season before.
+As a result of winning the Sky’s The Limit blessing during the Season 15 Elections and shadowing [Torus McGhee](/players/torus-mcghee), the Mechs had the league's pitching at the time, all of which had the same unique modifier that was previewed the season before.
 This gained the Rotation team the nickname of “Pitch Perfect” because of their absurdly strong pitching.
 At the time, it was a five-star average team pitching across the team.

-In Season 15 the Mechs’ voted to shadow Torus McGhee, who was the weakest pitcher on the Rotation.
-They also won the Sky’s The Limit blessing making all their pitchers Maximalists.
-The iconic quartet of Zoey Kirchner, Jolene Willowtree, Mindy Kugel and Shirai McElroy had the highest average pitching in the league at five stars and earned themselves the name ‘Pitch Perfect’.

 ## Maximalist and Mention of “The Pillars”